Q. What type of media can you recover from?

 Q. How much does data recovery cost?

 The data recovery diagnostic is $75.
 After the diagnostic is performed, we contact you with a data recovery quote.
 The quote is dependent on how much labor is involved.
-Recoveries range from 1-5 hours of labor, billed at $200 an hour, so most recoveries are between $200-$1000 in addition to the diagnostic fee.
+Recoveries range between $200-$1000 in addition to the diagnostic fee.
 When we call you with a quote, you can decide if you wish to proceed with the recovery.
+Some types of recovery have a flat rate in addition to the diagnostic fee: deleted data cases, SD card, and Compact Flash recoveries are a $400 flat rate; iOS recoveries are a flat rate of $225-$300.

 Q. Do you offer a student discount?